11/7/2024

 Rick McConnell

-Yeah, I mean, this is this is worth highlighting that we focused on three areas, as I mentioned in the prepared remarks, segmentation partners, as well as go to market motion, go to market motions were oriented around elements like and then observability.
-Of course, application performance monitoring and cloud native.
-And this this is really a package of go to market motions that we're putting in place across the across the portfolio, inclusive of the enterprise accounts as well as the IT 500 accounts.
+Yeah, I mean, this is worth highlighting that we focused on three areas, as I mentioned in the prepared remarks, segmentation, partners, as well as go-to-market motion.
+Go-to-market motions were oriented around elements like end-to-end observability. of course, application performance monitoring and cloud native.
+And this is really a package of go-to-market motions that we're putting in place across the portfolio, inclusive of the enterprise accounts, as well as the IT500 accounts.

 speaker

 Thanks.
-And then on DPS, you know, I guess the question is, you know, you've seen consumption pick up for the customers who are on DPS, but any customer feedback?
-Or early feedback from customers on how DPS has been received among larger spending customers and separately on the net new local site.
-DPS have any impact to your average landing error?
+And then on DPS, you know, I guess the question is, you know, you've seen consumption pick up for the customers who are on DPS, Any customer feedback or early feedback from customers on how DPS has been received among larger spending customers and, you know, separately, you know, on the net new logo side, does DPS have any impact to your average landing ARR?

 speaker